nexmo-community/voice-azure-speechtotext-py/README.md

 # Example code for connecting a Nexmo Voice API call to Azure Speech via websockets

-You can use this code as a base for doing real time transcription on a phone call using Azure Speech to Text API.
+You can use this code as a base for doing real time transcription on a phone call using [Azure Speech to Text API](https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/).

 The Audio stream is sent over a websocket to your server and you then relay that on to the Azure websocket interface.

-## Running the example
+## Azure Speech to Text API
+You'll need to signup for the Azure Speech to Text API, start here https://azure.microsoft.com/en-us/services/cognitive-services/speech-to-text/

+### Prerequisites

 To run this on your machine you'll need an up-to-date version of Python 3.
 Install dependencies with: